ABOUT CAPERNAUM

 What made you desire to become a Capernaum team member?

-I love doing home visiting and strongly believe that it is the best setting to provide treatment for children who have complex medical needs.
-I started working at Capernaum in 2009 after the home-based program I headed-up was discontinued at Courage Center.
+I love home visiting and strongly believe it is the best setting for providing treatment to children with complex medical needs.
+I started working at Capernaum in 2009 after the home-based program I headed up was discontinued at Courage Center.
 Capernaum is one of the few agencies in the Twin Cities that provide therapy services in the home.

 Share a favorite story while working at Capernaum.

-After working for 25+ years in the community, I have often been recognized by previous clients and their families.
-Just recently, a mom was videotaping while I was working with her child (only my hands were showing), and she put it up on a social media site.
-A minute later, another mom of a child I has worked with years ago saw the video, recognized my voice, and posted that she missed me and thought I was a great therapist…how cool is that!
+After working in the community for 25+ years, I have often been recognized by previous clients and their families.
+Just recently, a mom was videotaping while I was working with her child (only my hands were visible), and she posted it on a social media site.
+A minute later, another mom of a child I had worked with years ago saw the video, recognized my voice, and posted that she missed me and thought I was a great therapist… how cool is that!

 What’s your favorite way to spend a free afternoon?